aspirity-inc/easydev/documentation/src/content/docs/components/Breadcrumbs/breadcrumbs.md

 A breadcrumbs is a list of links that help visualize a page's location within a site's hierarchical structure, it allows navigation up to any of the ancestors.

+The Breadcrumbs component has the next props: separator.
+[See there](/?path=/docs/core-breadcrumbs-breadcrumbs--docs) to get more information.

 [Default Breadcrumbs](/?path=/story/core-breadcrumbs-breadcrumbs--default-breadcrumbs)

 Code: